CONSTITUTION AND BY-LAWS

 The Board of Elders shall make decisions in all financial matters and investments.
 Any decisions pertaining to financial matters and investments will require a 2/3 majority vote by the Elder Board with the expressed understanding that all funds belong to God and are thereby being used for his glory towards the goal of reaching people for the gospel and raising up disciples.
 No member of the board of elders shall be the investment agent or profit in any way from investment decisions made either directly or indirectly in the form of a commission or any other compensation.

-Amended in March, 2023, by a vote of the membership
+Amended in February 2025, by a vote of the membership.